 Erin prioritizes the Las Vegas community both personally and in her practice.
-Building on her previous experience managing high-profile brands as a public relations professional, she is an integral part of the team protecting the famous “What Happens Here, Stays Here” trademark for the Las Vegas Convention and Visitors Authority.
+Building on her previous experience managing high-profile brands as a public relations professional, she leads the team protecting the famous “What Happens In Vegas, Stays In Vegas” slogan for the Las Vegas Convention and Visitors Authority.
 Erin also provides pro bono legal work to several Las Vegas nonprofit organizations, including the Neon Museum and The Liberace Foundation for the Creative and Performing Arts.
-At the firm, she serves on the Professional Development and Summer Associate Committees.

 Counsel to Gaiam in a carve out sale transaction in which it sold its non-Gaiam branded entertainment media distribution business to Cinedigm for $51.5M.

 Served as counsel to Treasure Island, LLC in connection with an amendment and restatement of its credit facility secured by the Treasure Island Hotel and Casino.

 Represented Barden Nevada Gaming, LLC in the $18,000,000 sale, representing 100% of the equity, of the Fitzgerald's Casino and Hotel in Las Vegas.

 Served as Nevada gaming, corporate, real estate and intellectual property counsel in connection with Station Casinos, Inc. and its operating subsidiaries' emergence from bankruptcy.
 Brownstein also handled the restructuring, including both asset and equity transfers and new organizational documents with the new owners, and new or amended credit facilities.